- PICT CLASSIC MAC QuickDrawFile

-- Exif (Exchangeable image format) a standard like JFIF and TIFF; incorporated in JPEG-writes in cameras.
+- Exif (Exchangeable image format) a standard like JFIF and TIFF; incorporated into JPEG, writes in cameras.

-Standardizes exchange of images with image metadata between digital camera editing, and then viewing.
+Standardizes exchange of images with image metadata between digital camera editing and image viewing.

 - BPG (Better Portable Graphics) a new format, replaces JPEG format when quality or file size is an issue.